ashthejuan/movie_review_app/README.md

 <h1>Movie Review App</h1>
-A new Flutter project designed to provide users with the latest movie reviews and ratings.
+A new Flutter project which lets users rate movies they've watched.

 <h2>Getting Started</h2>
 This project serves as a starting point for a Flutter application.
 To get up and running: